 But, if you’re investing a substantial amount, you must arm yourself with plenty of information.

 When things move fast, irrational decisions are more likely.
 Consider slowing down and setting a few rules, such as:

-- I will only allocate x% of my investment portfolio to digital currency each month
+- I will only allocate x% of my investment portfolio to cryptocurrency each month

-- I will only buy digital currency with money I can afford to lose
+- I will only buy cryptocurrency with money I can afford to lose

-- I will never buy digital currency at an all-time high, only sell ;-)
+- I will never buy cryptocurrency at an all-time high, only sell ;-)

 - I will only buy or sell after closely reviewing the final price.